Hussain Baksh Gullo

 Ustad Hussain Baksh Gullo (c.
-1948 – 5 December 2023) was a Pakistani classical vocalist and composer associated with the Sham Chaurasia and Patiala Gharanas.
+1948 – 5 December 2023) was a Pakistani classical vocalist and composer associated with Sham Chaurasia and Patiala Gharanas.

 Early life and background

-Gullo was born in Punjab, Pakistan.
-He grew up in a family of musicians.
-His father, Ustad Nathu Khan, was a classical vocalist who trained Gullo in the same discipline.
-Gullo was a gandha-bandh student of Ustad Salamat Ali Khan.
+Gullo was born in 1948 in Punjab, Pakistan and grew up in a family of musicians.
+His father, Ustad Nathu Khan, was a classical vocalist who trained him in music.
+Gullo was also a gandha-bandh student of Ustad Salamat Ali Khan.

 Career

-Gullo first began performing on Radio Pakistan and later appeared regularly on Pakistan Television.
-Over the decades, he became known for his renditions of classical ragas such as Marwa, Todi, and Lalit.
-One of his most famous pieces was the Punjabi kafi, "Dardaan de daru loko daso kithon milde".
-He performed internationally in India, Europe, and North America.
+Gullo started his broadcast career on Radio Pakistan and subsequently appeared regularly on Pakistan Television.
+He performed classical ragas such as Marwa, Todi, and Lalit throughout his career.
+Among his recorded works is the Punjabi kafi Dardaan de daru loko daso kithon milde and the classical raga-based song Balam kadar nahin jaane apni karat hai, mori na maane.
+He also performed in India, Middle East, Europe, and North America.

-He was among the performers at an event where Lata Mangeshkar was present during his visit to India.
+He was among the performers at an event in India where Lata Mangeshkar was in the audience.
+Impressed by his singing, she later invited him to a live concert at her residence.
+That residence concert lasted a marathon 9 hours.